cristianbuse/VBA-FastDictionary/Implementation.md

 Unfortunately, for the above mentioned bugs with [For Each](https://stackoverflow.com/questions/63848617/bug-with-for-each-enumeration-on-x64-custom-classes) and [Class_Terminate](https://stackoverflow.com/questions/65041832/vba-takes-wrong-branch-at-if-statement-severe-compiler-bug), VBA does not increase the stack size correctly and code in the last called method ends up overwriting values that are part of the previous stack frame. **This stack misalignment issue only happens via late-bound calls**.

-This class simply adds addtional, unused space to the stack.
+This class simply adds additional, unused space to the stack.
 This makes sure that values in the previous stack frame are not overwritten when the bugs occur.
 We cannot possibly know how big the previous stack frame is, so we artificially increase the stack frame by adding a large amount e.g. 2048 bytes, of which most won't be used in normal circumstances.

 The strategy applied to ```Class_Terminate``` is different from the one applied to ```NewEnum``` and ```Item``` (Get).
 This is because ```Class_Terminate``` is ```Private``` and the call coming from ```IClassModuleEvt::_Terminate``` is always calling the late-bound assembly bytes that in turn call the global wrapper that calls into PCode.
 However, for the other methods, the call can be made directly to PCode since they are ```Public```, and so the fix must be dynamic based on call type.